Shashank-Sundi/HEALTH-COMMODITY-SHIPMENT-PRICE-PREDICTION/README.md

 | **Step**|**Execution of the project was carried out as given in the following steps :** |
 | :--------|:-------- |
 |1| Validated and rectified the data types of the features and analysed their statistical properties|
-|2| Created some new features capturing the importance of missing values in some features
-|3| Removed invalid data types and imputed missing values with corresponding feature means
-|4|Encoded columns using Frequency Encoding and mapping
-|5|Performed EDA on data - checked the distribution of data using NPP, KDE plots ; checked for outliers via boxplots
+|2|Performed EDA on data - checked the distribution of data using NPP, KDE plots , visualized relation between the different features
-|6|Removed Extreme Outliers
-|7| Oversampled the minority class , using SMOTE
+|3| Performed Random Sample Imputation for Categorical columns and KNN imputation for Numerical Columns
+|4|Encoded top 10 categories in all columns using Frequency Encoding and mapping
+|6|Visualized Outliers via BoxPlots and removed the possible Outliers , by manually setting the threshold
-|8| Visualixed the correlation matrix and removed Multi-Collinearity
+|7| Visualized the correlation matrix and removed highly correlated columns
-|9|Clustered the dataset into 4 clusters , using Kmeans and the elbow graph
+|9|Clustered the dataset into 3 clusters , using Kmeans and the elbow graph
-|10| Metric used to evaluate models - We use Accuracy and Recall
+|10| Metric used to evaluate models - Adjusted r2 score
-|11| Trained and tested various models on the data clusters and for each cluster , chose the model which gave highest recall score
+|11| Trained and tested various models on the data clusters and for each cluster , chose the model which gave highest adj r2 score
-|12.1| Best Model for Cluster 1 : rf --Recall : 99.37%
-|12.2|Best Model for Cluster 2 : xgb --Recall : 99.29%
-|12.3|Best Model for Cluster 3 : Logreg --Recall : 99.43%
-|12.4|Best Model for Cluster 4 : Logreg --Recall : 99.12%
+|12|XGB Regressor gave highest adj r2 score for all clusters.Hence , we can conclude that models generalise worse after clustering ,as compared to the whole dataset.Hence we don't need to to cluster the data
 |13| Exported all required models via pickle